parth28122/ArVyax_Assignment-/README.md

 ## Performance

-The system is optimized to run at a minimum of 8 FPS on CPU-only systems using only OpenCV and NumPy, without any specialized hardware acceleration or cloud services.
+The system is optimized to run at 15+ FPS on CPU-only systems using only OpenCV and NumPy, without any specialized hardware acceleration or cloud services.
+Performance optimizations include:

+- Frame resizing for faster processing
+- Optimized morphological operations
+- Efficient distance calculations
+- Reduced rendering overhead

 ## GUI Support